These Peppermint Bark Brownies are a cool and refreshing holiday dessert for your party, potluck, or holiday table.

 I took all of the elements of classic peppermint bark and turned them into brownies!
 The brownies became the chocolate layer, then the brownies were topped with white chocolate and peppermint candy canes.

 With all of the holiday baking I’ve been doing I am SO OVER doing the dishes.
-That’s why I love Reynolds Bakeware.
-Reynolds has an entire line of disposable bakeware that’s non-stick AND comes with its own carrier!
-Talk about the perfect way to transport food to all sorts of parties: church, work, neighborhood, etc. You can also get over $5 worth of coupons here!
+That’s why I love disposable bakeware.
+There are entire lines of disposable bakeware that’s non-stick AND comes with its own carrier!
+Talk about the perfect way to transport food to all sorts of parties: church, work, neighborhood, etc.

 - DO NOT use vanilla candy coating or white chocolate chips for this recipe.
 You want to make sure you use baker’s-grade white chocolate that has cocoa butter in it.

 - If you do not use Reynolds bakeware for this recipe, make sure you grease the pan before pouring the batter in!